GANs for Medical Image Synthesis: An Empirical Study: Generative Adversarial Networks

 \subsubsection{DCGAN}

-Deep Convolutional GANs \cite{Radford2016UnsupervisedRL} are the first GANs to use convolutional layers compared to the inital GAN which used only fully connected layers.
+Deep Convolutional GANs \citep{Radford2016UnsupervisedRL} are the first GANs to use convolutional layers compared to the inital GAN which used only fully connected layers.
+With its simplicity, DCGAN is often the {\em de facto} baseline GAN one implements.
 DCGANs showed a considerable jump in image quality and training stability while providing some useful insights on the network design (use of strided convolutions instead of pooling layers, extensive use of batchNorm, etc.).
-To our knowledge, DCGAN is among the most widely implemented GAN.
+To our knowledge, DCGAN is among the most widely implemented GAN as of today.